Witnessing entanglement in trapped-ion quantum error correction under realistic noise: Introduction

 As noted above, QEC exploits redundancy to protect logical information from external noise and correct errors.
 The encoded logical qubits typically display entanglement~\cite{preskill_notes}, and there is indeed a very interesting interplay between entanglement and QEC codes~\cite{ PhysRevA.54.3824, entanglementassistQECC,Almheiri2015,PRXQuantum.2.020304}.
 Following this connection, the generation and verification of entangled states can be used as a benchmarking protocol for QEC primitives, as advocated recently in~\cite{PRXQuantum.2.020304,PhysRevX.12.011032}.
-In these works, {key} aspects of QEC circuits are characterized in terms of their power to generate genuine multipartite entanglement (GME), which can be efficiently and robustly witnessed when the QEC codes are described under the stabilizer formalism~\cite{nielsen00,stabilisers}.
+In these works, {key} aspects of QEC circuits are characterized in terms of their power to generate maximally entangled output states, which can be efficiently and robustly witnessed when the QEC codes are described under the stabilizer formalism~\cite{nielsen00,stabilisers}.
 To model the noise at the circuit level, these works use an idealized depolarizing channel.
 In this manuscript, we take further steps in this direction, evaluating and comparing the performance of the witnessing methods under a microscopic trapped-ion noise model for Zeeman qubits and light-shift gates.
 We focus on entanglement witnesses that can be efficiently inferred from experimental data, those in which the number of measurements scales linearly with the number of qubits. \\

-{The manuscript is organized as follows.
+The manuscript is organized as follows.
 In Sec.~\ref{sec:FT_colorcode}, we present the primitives of the topological QEC code we wish to characterize.
-We show the compilation of those QEC circuits into the trapped-ion native gates set and introduce the entanglement tests we will use to characterize the aforementioned circuits in terms of their ability to generate GME.
+We show the compilation of those QEC circuits into the trapped-ion native gates set and introduce the entanglement tests we will use to characterize the aforementioned circuits in terms of their ability to generate maximally entangled output states.
 In Sec.~\ref{Sec:non_ideal_conditions}, we revise the construction of the entangling light-shift gate in terms of laser-ion interaction Hamiltonians.
 We then derive a microscopic noise model for this unitary under non-ideal conditions and present effective error models for the entangling light-shift gate, which now connect the error probability of each model to the microscopic gate infidelities .
-Finally, in Sec.~\ref{Sec:results}, we analyze the results of GME witnessing for these trapped-ion QEC circuits with realistic noise.}
+Finally, in Sec.~\ref{Sec:results}, we analyze the results of witnessing maximally entangled states for these trapped-ion QEC circuits with realistic noise.